 Happy New Year everyone!!!
 Hoping you had a sweet holiday season with lots of friends, family, fun and Nanaimo bars. :)

 Well it’s 2018 and this is the year I’m committing to writing more frequently.
 I’ve always enjoyed writing but for one reason or another have never been able to sustain any momentum with it.
 This year that changes.
-My goal is to scribble down 5 different things; a hodgepodge on photography, portraiture, art, movies, literary pieces, life, whatever and present it in one post per month, essential a monthly newsletter.
+My goal is to scribble down 5 different things; a hodgepodge on photography, portraiture, art, movies, literary pieces, life, whatever and present it in one post every new season, essential a quarterly newsletter.
 See you next year.
 Just kidding.

 1) For those wanting to slow down a little this year, I highly recommend Haiku.
 Channeling my inner Matsuo Basho, here’s my very first, created while making this long exposure photo at Mystic Beach recently.